 Becoming a Dominican Sister

-This period of initial contact, known as Enquiry, normally lasts between one and three years.
+A period of initial contact, known as Enquiry, normally lasts between one and three years.
 During that time, we offer to accompany any Catholic woman who is discerning her calling to religious life, offering support through prayer as well as information about religious life and our Congregation of Dominican sisters.

-Candidacy/Pre Novitiate is a time of preparation for entrance into the novitiate (Constitutions 42)
+Pre-Novitiate is a time of preparation for entrance into the novitiate (Constitutions 42)

-Once you make the decision to join us, the first formal step is to write to the Congregation Prioress asking to be received into Candidacy and stating your reasons for wishing to become a Dominican sister with us.
+Once you make the decision to join us, the first formal step is to write to the Congregation Prioress asking to be received into the Pre-Novitiate and stating your reasons for wishing to become a Dominican sister with us.
 Then you will receive an application form from the Vocations Coordinator who will guide you through the application process and arrange necessary interviews.

 ‘May the Lord who has begun this work in you bring it to completion.’